LilJamJam/MudaeDB/SecondarySeriesBundles.md

 A Lying Omega's Guide to Getting Bitten<br>
 A Man and His Sin<br>
 A Mortician's Tale<br>
+A Muppet Family Christmas<br>
+A Muppets Christmas: Letters to Santa<br>
 A New Leaf<br>
 A Night Filled With the Sound of Rain<br>
 A Nightmare on Elm Street (Game)<br>